Battlefield medicine: History of Tactical Combat Casualty Care (TCCC)

-Current applications of battlefield medicine
+Modern applications

 Over the past decade combat medicine has improved drastically.
 Everything has been given a complete overhaul from the training to the gear.
 In 2011, all enlisted military medical training for the U.S. Navy, Air Force, and Army were located under one command, the Medical Education and Training Campus (METC).
 After attending a basic medical course there (which is similar to a civilian EMT course), the students go on to advanced training in Tactical Combat Casualty Care.

 Tactical combat casualty care (TCCC)

 Tactical combat casualty care is becoming the standard of care for the tactical management of combat casualties within the Department of Defense and is the sole standard of care endorsed by both the American College of Surgeons and the National Association of EMT's for casualty management in tactical environments.

 Tactical combat casualty care is built around three definitive phases of casualty care: